-[slide 15] Taking "the first book problem" on its own, the American Association of Universities (AAU) and the Association of Research Libraries (ARL, whose members are the major research libraries in the US and Canada) formed a joint Task Force on Scholarly Communication to try to address this problem.
-In June 2014, it published a "Prospectus for an Institutionally Funded First-book Subvention,"5 containing a proposal pretty much summed up in the title.
+[slide 10] Taking "the first book problem" on its own, the American Association of Universities (AAU) and the Association of Research Libraries (ARL) formed a joint Task Force on Scholarly Communication to try to address this problem.
+In June 2014, it published a "Prospectus for an Institutionally Funded First-book Subvention," containing a proposal pretty much summed up in the title.
 The thinking goes like this: